Crimean Khanate: Ottoman protectorate

 The sons of Hacı I Giray contended against each other to succeed him.
 The Ottomans intervened and installed one of the sons, Meñli I Giray, on the throne.
 Menli I Giray, took the imperial title "Sovereign of Two Continents and Khan of Khans of Two Seas."

 In 1475 the Ottoman forces, under the command of Gedik Ahmet Pasha, conquered the Greek Principality of Theodoro and the Genoese colonies at Cembalo, Soldaia, and Caffa (modern Feodosiya).
 Thenceforth the khanate was a protectorate of the Ottoman Empire.
 The Ottoman sultan enjoyed veto power over the selection of new Crimean khans.
 The Empire annexed the Crimean coast but recognized the legitimacy of the khanate rule of the steppes, as the khans were descendants of Genghis Khan.

 In 1475, the Ottomans imprisoned Meñli I Giray for three years for resisting the invasion.
 After returning from captivity in Constantinople, he accepted the suzerainty of the Ottoman Empire.
-Nevertheless, Ottoman sultans treated the khans more as allies than subjects.
 The khans continued to have a foreign policy independent from the Ottomans in the steppes of Little Tartary.
 The khans continued to mint coins and use their names in Friday prayers, two important signs of sovereignty.
 They did not pay tribute to the Ottoman Empire; instead the Ottomans paid them in return for their services of providing skilled outriders and frontline cavalry in their campaigns.
 Later on, Crimea lost power in this relationship as the result of a crisis in 1523, during the reign of Meñli's successor, Mehmed I Giray.
 He died that year and beginning with his successor, from 1524 on, Crimean khans were appointed by the Sultan.

 The alliance of the Crimean Tatars and the Ottomans was comparable to the Polish–Lithuanian union in its importance and durability.
 The Crimean cavalry became indispensable for the Ottomans' campaigns against Poland, Hungary, and Persia.